 Areas that I explore in supervision include (in no particular ranking):

 – Supervisees who may feel “stuck” with a client, needing help exploring what they are missing or might not be seeing in their case conceptualisation.

 – Projection, transference and counter-transference.
 The ‘parallel process’ where supervisees present like their clients do.
-Crucially I work with supervisees to do processes to clear the transference where necessary and to redirect this energy into their work with the client.
+Crucially I work with supervisees to do exercises to clear the transference where necessary and to redirect this energy into their work with the client.

 – Ethics: Assistance with any ethical engagement issues therapists might be encountering such as boundaries, mandatory reporting, cultural or identity considerations, readiness to practice.

 – ‘Self as therapist’ and issues pertaining to professional identity such as career trajectory, business building.

 – Reflective practice: how the supervisee’s personal life may be interacting/impacting on therapeutic work with clients and vice versa.
 Work is done to identify, normalise and work towards balance in this area.

 I have been working in the supervision space since qualifying in 2014.
 In addition to seeing supervisees in my private practice, I have worked for a higher education provider to provide clinical supervision to students on placement.
 I also enjoy helping to ferry newly educated professionals across into private practice and entrepreneurship.